-Emergency Response Plan
+Comprehensive Emergency Response Plan

-- 1. In the event that the school premises must be evacuated, staff will escort students to a safe location. - 2.
-Once students are located to a safe location, staff members will contact guardians and/or other approved adults from the family registration cards. - 3.
+- 1. In the event that the school premises must be evacuated, staff will escort students to a safe location. - a.
+Once students are located to a safe location, staff members will contact guardians and/or other approved adults from the family and emergency contact information provided at enrollment and re-enrollment. - b.
+Safe locations may be school parking lot or the Tongan church parking lot. - 2.
 The APA Emergency Response Plan is available as a quick-access flip-chart and is located at each classroom exit.